connexcs/docs/docs/guides/tshoot-guide.md

 -i 0.02 [how frequently to send packets (50 / second)] -f [display output as .]
 ```
-These settings are made to roughly simulate SIP packets (ulaw), you can tweak these parameters as required to achieve your ideal test scenario.

 !!!
 Warning
     Trace Route (`tracert` / `mtr`) are great tools for checking the IP route.
 They are not made to analyse RTP packet loss.
 Additionally intermediate hops DON'T prioritize ICMP packets, and so should not be used as a method of debugging media issues.